 Once, a spiritual vessel existed that was corrected and perfect.
 The Light poured into it.
 Then, the vessel was corrupted, and now it’s as if we are watching a film about it, frame by frame.

-There is a “light bulb” in a spiritual projector, and a film is running in front of it that shows various images: people, animals, houses, etc. The entire movie, all these shots, is, in essence, just the Reshimot of a broken soul.
+There is a “light bulb” in a spiritual projector, and a film is running in front of it that shows various images: people, animals, houses, etc. The entire movie, all these shots, is, in essence, are just the Reshimot of a broken soul.
 This is how we see them while we are “on this side” of the projector.
 Our brain perceives these “pictures;” we “see” them with the part of our brain that works as a screen where images of the surrounding world are depicted to us.

 In essence, all we see is an unchangeable white Light.
 There are no changes on the Creator’s side; He is the Good and He does Good to all.
-He does not change, only the Reshimot of the broken soul changes.
+He does not change, only the Reshimot of the broken soul change.
 We see ourselves and watch our own “movies” that are created by our vices!
-That is why it is said: “Everyone denies according to their own flaws.”
+That is why it is said: “Everyone condemn according to their own flaws.”
 The only things that are shown to us are our flaws.
 This entire world is nothing but the “shattered “I.”

 Question: How does this “movie” become different if we accelerate our path?

 Answer: The difference is whether we are prepared or not.
 It depends on us, on how we build our advancement: whether we are “on schedule” or we accelerate?
 How can we hasten the process?
 We can do it with the help of the group.